 Determine if applicable policies and procedures were actually communicated to employees responsible for the implementation of the policies and procedures.

-Determine if contracts between the PBM and health plans are consistent state requirements and with the PBM’s policies regarding PBM pricing.
+Determine if contracts between the PBM and health plans are consistent with state requirements and with the PBM’s policies regarding PBM pricing.

 Determine if amounts charged to health plans are supported by claims data, are consistent with contracts between the PBM and the health plan and are consistent with state requirements.